23pointsNorth/opencv/modules/imgproc/doc/feature_detection.rst

 --------------------------------
 Find all line elements that are fullfilling the angle and range requirenmnets.
 Take all lines, whose angle is inside [min_angle, max_angle] range.
 The opposite of the filterOutAngle method.

-.. ocv:function:: int retainAngle(const InputArray lines, OutputArray filtered, float min_angle, float max_angle)
+.. ocv:function:: int LineSegmentDetector::retainAngle(InputArray lines, OutputArray filtered, double min_angle, double max_angle)

     :param lines: Input lines.